B-IoT/tools/users-creator/README.md

 ```
 usage: creator.py [-h] file company

 Given an Excel file, it creates (or updates if already present) the relays in the client's company database.
-The Excel file need to have the following columns as header: relay_id,
+The Excel file needs to have the following columns as header: user_id, username, password and company.
-longitude, latitude, floor, username, password, wifi_ssid, wifi_password.
 All other columns are ignored.
-The header should start at the first row
-of the Excel.
+The header should start at the first row of the Excel.
 Empty fields are not allowed.
-Whitespaces are not allowed in relay_id.
-Latitude and longitude need to be different from 0.
+Whitespace are not allowed in user_id, username and password.

 positional arguments:
   file        the Excel file